clburlison/clburlison.com/_posts/2015-03-28-ADacctChange.md

 #Intro
 Changing user account logons in a deployed environment can cause some issues.
 Doing so with OS X clients that are bound to Active Directory can cause even more issues.
-Below is how I over came some of the pitfalls of the OS X Active Directory plugin.
+Below is how I overcame some of the pitfalls of the built-in OS X Active Directory plugin.
 This article expands on the basic project Readme instructions located [here](https://github.com/clburlison/scripts/tree/master/clburlison_scripts/ADacctChange).

 ![acct](/images/2015-03-28/opening_header.png)